huangynj/poisson/README.md

 ## Dependencies
-The solver has dependencies to numpy and matplotlib.
+The solver has dependencies to numpy.
 To install them, use pip:

 ```
 pip install numpy
-pip install matplotlib
 ```